Home

 WVO Water Removal

 Water removal is an important step when working with WVO.
 Serious problems can occur when 'wet' oil is used to make biodiesel - such as it becoming one big gloppy mess, among many others.
+Use a test to determine if there is water present.
 Below are several methods used to remove water from WVO.

 Settle It: